Victorian Certificate of Education

 The Victorian Certificate of Education (VCE) is the credential available to secondary school students who successfully complete year 10, 11 and 12 in the Australian state of Victoria as well as in some international schools in China, Malaysia, Philippines, Timor-Leste, and Vietnam.

-Study for the VCE is usually completed over three years, but can be spread over a longer period in some cases.
+Study for the VCE is usually completed over two years, but can be spread over a longer period in some cases.

 The VCE was established as a pilot project in 1987.
 The earlier Higher School Certificate (HSC) was abolished in Victoria, Australia in 1992.

 Delivery of the VCE Vocational Major, an "applied learning" program within the VCE, began in 2023.

 Structure

 The Victorian Certificate of Education is generally taught in years 10, 11 and 12 of secondary education in Victoria; but some students are able to start their VCE studies in earlier year if the school or institution allows it.

 All VCE studies are organised into units.
 VCE subjects typically consist of four units with each unit covering one semester of study.
 Each unit comprises a set number of outcomes (usually two or three); an outcome describes the knowledge and skills that a student should demonstrate by the time the student has completed the unit.
 Subject choice depends on each individual school.
 Units 3/4 of a subject must be studied in sequential order, whereas units 1/2 can be mixed and matched.
 Students are not required to complete all the units of a subject as part of the VCE course, meaning they are able to change subject choice between years 10, 11 and 12.

 On completing a unit, a student receives either a 'satisfactory' (S) or 'non-satisfactory' (N) result.
 If a student does not intend to receive an Australian Tertiary Admission Rank (ATAR), a 'satisfactory' result is all that is required to graduate with the VCE.

 To gain an ATAR a student must satisfactorily complete three units of any subject in the English field (at least one English field subject is compulsory) and twelve units in any other subjects.